Twonker

 Confirm VERSION file (and within JUCE) have same (new) version.
 Saving the project in JUCE will regenerate the files with the new version.

-The following tree shows where the compiled binaries for each of the three platforms must be stored.
+The following tree shows where the compiled binaries for each of the three platforms are stored for the release pipeline.
 The build directory will contain the final versions of all three packages along with the source tarball and digital signatures.

 │ │ └── Twonker.vst3